iSpiEFP/iSpiEFP_GUI/README.md

 5. TODO: describe pulling/rebasing/pushing of [now updated] `master`.
 6. TODO: describe deletion of completed feature branch (local and remote).

+Once you have safely and surely merged your code from your branch, the next thing to do is delete the branch.
+The process for this is simple and only requires one command.
+But first, make sure you're not on the branch you're attempting to delete (remember, you can switch using **git checkout other_branch_name**).
+Once you have navigated to a different branch, run **git branch -d branch_to_delete** in your terminal to delete the local version of your branch.

 ### Code Base
 Most of the Source Code that needs to be edited belongs in:
 ```